Updated 11 Aug 2023

 We encourage you to remark briefly on why you select the publication, and to provide a link to it.
 However, your entire contribution, including the referenced item(s) should be no more than 200 words.

-We aim to compile the contributions for publication in the September 2022 issue of EJW.
+We published a first tranche of contributions in the September 2022 issue of EJW.

-To participate: Consult your own Google Scholar page, check your h-index, and email your contribution, as a Word file attachment, to EJW Managing Editor Jason Briggeman at firstname.lastname@example.org, by August 15, 2022.
+To participate: Consult your own Google Scholar page, check your h-index, and email your contribution by September 15, 2023, as a Word file attachment, to EJW Managing Editor Jason Briggeman at email@example.com.
 Write to Briggeman with any questions.
 Thank you!

 We believe that this project will be useful, first, because the scholar herself is likely to be a good judge of what work of hers is underappreciated and therefore this project will alert people to works worthy of greater attention, and, second, because the selection she makes here will inform understandings of that scholar herself.